 Finally, the selection will be completed by ongoing curatorial research and collaborations, with the confirmed participation of Yvon Ngassam (Cameroon), Oliver Ressler (Austria), and internationally-acclaimed artists still to be named.

 Placed under the artistic direction of art historian and curator Christine Eyene, the 5th International Biennale of Casablanca is entitled The Words Create Images, a theme inspired by the thinking of South African photographer George Hallett on the link between literature and image-making processes.
 It also refers to an observation by Algerian-born French philosopher Jacques Derrida in his seminar Trace and archive, image and art (2002), on the idea of words acting as images beyond their discursive properties.
-Reflecting upon the word كلمة (kalima or word in Arabic), the biennale will also propose to revisit the history of the eponymous Moroccan feminist magazine from the late 1980s, to explore the notion of discursive spaces, and how location and time inform, expand, or limit room for expression.
 The curatorial research and incubation programme developed by Eyene in preparation for the biennale’s fifth edition is supported by Making Histories Visible (University of Central Lancashire).

 The biennale is also consolidating its partnership with New Art Exchange (Nottingham) as part of Africa/UK: Transforming Art Ecologies and Here, There & Everywhere, NAE’s programmes of international artistic collaborations supported by Arts Council England.
 Building on a network of cultural agents based on the African continent, this collaboration will contribute to support the talent development of four emerging art professionals who will join the biennale’s 2020 team.
 NAE is also a partner of the biennale’s artists residency programme both at Ifitry and the BIC Project Space.
 Major partnerships and collaborations currently in discussion will be announced by the end of 2019 – early 2020.